Tuition fees vary depending on your fee status, how long your course is and the type of degree you are studying.

 If you have already received an offer to study with us, the fees for your course will be provided in your offer letter.
 Tuition fees may increase each year from the second year of study, if your course is longer than a year.

-There is an application fee of £40 for postgraduate taught courses.
+There is an application fee of £50 for postgraduate taught and Master of Research (MRes) courses.

 Paying your fees